 Easily recognizable even by a layperson, the bulldozer is the go-to piece of machinery for pushing large amounts of any material.
-Used to level, grade and prepare a site for building, your bulldozer is likely one of your essential pieces of equipment.
+Used to level, grade, and prepare a site for building, your bulldozer is likely one of your essential pieces of heavy construction equipment.
 Available in a wide range of sizes and with optional additions (like a ripper), the bulldozer is versatile and durable.

 We Have the Capacity Required

 You may be in need of bulldozer transport, for a variety of different reasons.
 Construction operations tend to be temporary in nature, with your entire fleet of vehicles moving on after the current job is completed.

 Though you may have the equipment to haul your current dozer, perhaps you've recently bought an upgraded size - and don't have the tools to transport it.
 Whatever the reason, A1 Auto Transport has the knowledge, capability, and experience that you require.